ovlb/home-11ty/_src/pages/text/computer-says-no/index.md

 Ein Prozess, den Kate Crawford, in Anlehnung an die [Potemkinschen Dörfer](https://de.wikipedia.org/wiki/Potemkinsches_Dorf), als _Potemkinsche KI_ bezeichnet:

 > We could think of this as a kind of Potemkin AI – little more than facades, designed to demonstrate to investors and a credulous media what an automated system would look like while actually relying on human labor in the background.
-> -- Kate Crawford – Atlas of AI, p.
-65
+> -- Kate Crawford – Atlas of AI, S. 65

 Diese Menschen sorgen für den schönen Schein des Automatismus.
 Es soll von außen so aussehen, als würde alles vollautomatisch passieren, auch wenn es eigentlich menschliche Arbeit ist.